Olympus scandal: Olympus and wider aftermath after the scandal

 In 2012, Olympus also announced it would shed 2,700 jobs (7% of its workforce) and around 40 per cent of its 30 manufacturing plants by 2015 to reduce its cost base.
 In July 2013, Kikugawa and Mori were both sentenced to 3 years in prison, 5 years suspended.
 The auditor who had been party to the fraud was sentenced to 2.5 years in prison, 4 years suspended.
 Olympus was fined 700 million yen ($7 million USD).
 In April 2014, six banks filed a civil suit against Olympus over the fraud, seeking an additional 28 billion yen in damages.

 The corporate culture exposed by the scandal is seen as the inspiration for the record-breaking drama Hanzawa Naoki.

 Popular culture

 In 2015, the television documentary 1.7 Billion Dollar Fraud: Full Exposure was aired on BBC 4.
-It has a limited theatrical release in Japan in 2018 and renamed as Samurai and Idiots: The Olympus Affair.
+It had a limited theatrical release in Japan in 2018 and renamed as Samurai and Idiots: The Olympus Affair.